himax25/Performance-Bounceback/README.md

 This is the 2nd project for High Immersion Unity VR at HMD VR Projects at Udacity to build up the fine performance Bounceback game.
 The major mission of this project is to use profiler tools to identify promblemetic code, correct them and improve the performance of this game to play comfortably base on the following 8 checking and correcting items on this game:
-* Using static and dynamic batching
+* Reducing draw calls by using static and dynamic batching
 * Optimizing Physics
 * Creating object pools
 * Caching variables and optimizing code